Ajuga reptans ‘Chocolate Chip’

 SOIL: Average, well-drained

-Ajuga are very easy to grow plants in average, well-drained soil with medium moisture.
-They should not be planted in heavy, wet soils.
+Ajuga is very easy to grow plants in average, well-drained soil with medium moisture.
+They should not be planted in heavy, wet soil.
 Information suggests they will tolerate full sun, but I find mine have done the best in part shade.
 If they like their environment they will spread forever.
 Their flower stems should be removed after they flower to keep them tidy looking.

 I would suggest not planting Ajuga in areas where you could have an issue with a plant that likes to spread.
 Because they will spread!
 If that is what you want, however, then this is the plant for you as it will provide an awesome ground cover.